nu-decree/viceroy-decree-website/exampleSite/content/english/pages/mitreseminar.md

 - Hear first-hand career advice from cybersecurity professionals.
 - Understand the hiring process directly from a hiring manager's perspective.

+> If you are interested in knowing more about MITRE mission, please visit their website at [https://www.mitre.org](https://www.mitre.org)

 ---

 ## 🎯 **Mock Interviews**